Rinderpest: Vaccination

 In 1917–18, William Hutchins Boynton (1881–1959), the chief veterinary pathologist with the Philippine Bureau of Agriculture, developed an early vaccine for rinderpest, based on treated animal organ extracts.

 In 1959, rinderpest vaccine was prepared at government laboratories in Abuko in The Gambia from the spleen of infected cattle.

-Walter Plowright worked on a vaccine for the RBOK strain of the rinderpest virus for multiple years, from 1956 to 1962.
+Walter Plowright worked on an attenuated vaccine for the RBOK strain of the rinderpest virus from 1956 to 1962.
 Plowright was awarded the World Food Prize in 1999 for developing a vaccine against a strain of rinderpest.
 In 1999, the FAO predicted that with vaccination, rinderpest would be eradicated by 2010.